 It really depends on who you ask in my family when it comes to winter and snow.
-My husband hates the cold, and equates the snow with shoveling out, ice dams, and slipping on black ice.
+My husband hates the cold and equates the snow with shoveling out, ice dams, and slipping on black ice.
 My kids take a more joyful view of snow.
-It’s no school snow days spent sledding down hills, snow ball fights, and hot chocolate with mini marshmallows.
+It’s no school snow days spent sledding down hills, snowball fights, and hot chocolate with mini marshmallows.

 PickyKidPix and her friend Helena catch snowflakes on their tongues during their first snow in kindergarten.

-10 Cozy New Winter Picture Books
+11 Cozy Winter Picture Books

 Sleep Tight Farm: A Farm Prepares for Winter by Eugenie Doyle, illustrated by Becca Stadtlander

 It’s a lot of work to get the farm ready for winter!
 The strawberries need to be covered with hay.
 The fields need to be planted with oats and rye.
 The raspberry canes need to be cut back.
 For everything the farm gives, there’s something to be done.
-With the old fashioned charm of The Ox-Cart Man, this picture book captures the buzz of activity on the farm as winter approaches with calm, quiet fortitude.
+With the old-fashioned charm of The Ox-Cart Man, this picture book captures the buzz of activity on the farm as winter approaches with calm, quiet fortitude.

 Bunny Slopes by Claudia Rueda

 This is an adorable INTERACTIVE book to help the bunny on the bunny slopes!
-Think a ski version Press Here! by Herve Tullet but with humor!
+Think a ski version of Press Here! by Herve Tullet but with humor!
 You will enjoy reading this book over and over again with your kids even if no one skis! [picture book, ages 2 and up]

 Waiting for Snow by Marsha Diane Arnold, illustrated by Renata Liwska